zynga/classes/README.md

 Basic Example
 =============

-When defining a class, attach static methods to thisClass, and instance methods to thisInstance.
-Methods are 'protected' by default, meaning they are available to subclasses.
+When defining a class, attach static methods to `thisClass`, and instance methods to `thisInstance`.
+Methods are *protected* by default, meaning they are available to subclasses.

 ```javascript
 	classes.define('myclass', ['base'], function (thisClass, protoClass) {